 There is no secret in making Pandesal.
 The ingredients are simple.
 It has to be fermented with yeast to achieve its fluffy bread dough and to make it sweet, there is a small amount of sugar added to the dough.
 It is then baked for 20 t0 25 minutes, sometimes even 15 to 20 minutes depending on your oven.

 Some websites used a bread machine to make their Pandesal just like this site right here, but I cannot guarantee if soft or fluffy, but you can try it just for kicks.

 TRICKS TO MAKE AIRY PANDESAL:

 - By the smell.
-You don't want to bake it for a long time.
-When you smell the bread, that is when you get prepare and check it.
-Sometimes it is ready to pull it out from the oven.
+You don’t want to bake it for a long time.
+When you smell the bread, that is when you get prepared and check it.
+Sometimes it is ready to pull out from the oven.
 Usually about 20-25 minutes.
 So whiff that smell.

 - After checking the bread when you can smell it, tap it.
 When it is hollow, then it is ready.

-If you follow this Pandesal recipe, you will be able to make a soft and fluffy Filipino, traditional that actually taste similar to the one we have in the Philippines.
+If you follow this Pandesal recipe, you will be able to make a soft and fluffy Filipino, traditional that actually tastes similar to the one we have in the Philippines.

 This is the Best Pandesal Recipe plus Step by step video got 500 plus comments from raving readers who tried it, and it is the number one traffic drawing in the blog.Check it out!